-Working for the health of the planet is CFROG's core mission and we believe the effects of climate change will impact Ventura County profoundly — from the wildfires which have raged out of control to coastal infrastructure now threatened by sea-level rise.
+Working for the health of the planet is CFROG's core mission and the effects of climate change have impacted Ventura County profoundly — from the wildfires which have raged out of control to coastal infrastructure now threatened by sea-level rise.

 That's why it is critical that Ventura County gets its climate policies right in the General Plan Update, now newly released.
 Please read the Conservation and Open Space Element as well as Appendix B: Climate Change to stay up to date.

 You can find CROG's official comment letter here, drafted with the help of the prestigious environmental law firm, Shute, Mihaly & Weinberger, LLP.
 An area of importance is detailed on page 23.
 The draft plan, as currently written, fails to meet requirements for streamlined CEQA review.
 For an explanation, go here.